 Data and firmware integrity is not a required component of this cPP in all cases because some DSCs will have immutable firmware.
-This SFR must be claimed if mutable is selected in FPT_MFW_EXT.1.1.

 The TOE guarantees the integrity of the firmware by verifying its integrity.

 Verifying the integrity of the firmware could be accomplished by guaranteeing the validity of firmware within the TOE prior to execution.